 Third Energy UK

 In January 2018, the company's latest accounts remained five months overdue.
-Following pressure from campaigners and Nth Yorkshire residents, UK business secretary Greg Clark announced that no decision would be made to give Third Energy the go-ahead to frack at its Kirby Misperton (KM8) well site until the company had submitted these overdue accounts and the Treasury had assessed its financial resilence, including its ability to clean up the site once operations had ceased.
+Following pressure from campaigners and Nth Yorkshire residents, UK business secretary Greg Clark subsequently announced that no decision would be made to give Third Energy the go-ahead to frack at its Kirby Misperton (KM8) well site until the company had submitted these overdue accounts and the Treasury had assessed its financial resilience, including its ability to clean up the site once operations had ceased.

 That same month, one of the firm's key directors John Dewar resigned as a company director.
 By September two high-profile directors, Keith Cochrane and Lord Ghadia had also stepped down from the board.
 With all equipment removed from the site, news reports revealed that no fracking operations were likely to start before the end of 2018.
 Many commentators speculated that Third's KM8 site was all but finished.

 In February 2019, however, it emerged that the company had submitted new plans to the Oil and Gas Authority, committing it to frack at KM8 within the current year.
 Then in April, Third Energy Holdings Ltd announced it had sold its onshore gas business, including the North Yorkshire well sites, to York Energy (UK) Holdings Ltd, a Caymans-registered affiliate company of US-based Alpha Energy.